Zhen Wang / 王震

-Hi!
-I'm a computer science researcher working on natural language processing, machine learning, and data mining.
-I received my PhD from the Department of Computer Science and Engineering of The Ohio State University, advised by Prof. Huan Sun.
+I received my PhD from The Ohio State University, advised by Prof. Huan Sun.

 Email /